 mai kaan haab-like

-rod or shaft from which a gong is hanging.
-The latter
+rod or shaft, to which in the centre a gong is attached (fig.).

 sometimes adorned with